bumperman/MYD-Y6ULX-LinuxDevelopmentGuide/en/Chapter2.md

 ```

 ## Build work directory
 Create a working directory to facilitate the creation of an unified environment variable path.
-Copy the product CD-ROM source code to the working directory, while setting the DEV_ROOT variable to convenience the follow-up step path accessed.
+Copy the product CD-ROM source code to the working directory, while setting the DEV_ROOT variable to enable the follow-up step path accessed.

 ```
 mkdir -p ~/MYS6ULx-devel